CeIIardoor/CeIIardoor/README.md

 ### 👋 Hello world

-I'm a Software and Network engineer.
-Currently, I'm a student at EMSI.
+I'm a Software and Networks engineer.
+I'm currently a student at EMSI.
+Interested in DevOps and CI/CD in Cloud based Infrastructures.
 You can reach me by email at : yassine@cellardoor.info

 ### 🎮 Let's play Pokémon together~